team-dev-docs/spriteai-dev-docs/docs/Refactor Test For August/Using the generateSprite Function.md

    });
    ```

-The function generates a 1024x1024 image containing 6 frames of the described character in a 2x3 grid, optimized for walking animations.
-It uses DALL-E 3 for image generation and GPT-4 Vision for analyzing the resulting image to determine optimal frame dimensions.
+The function generates a 1024x1024 image containing 6 frames of the described character in a 2x3 grid, optimized for the specified animation type.
+It uses DALL-E 3 for image generation and GPT-4 Vision for analyzing the resulting image to determine optimal frame dimensions and animation properties.

+New Feature: The function now includes an option to generate sprites with transparent backgrounds, making it easier to integrate them into various game environments.

-Note: The generated image is converted to grayscale to optimize for game performance and file size.
+Note: The generated image is optimized for game performance and file size, with options for color or grayscale output based on your project needs.